 “Hosting” is the place you store your website files.
 There’s where you store the text and pictures, your website database, and any other files that tell your website to perform certain functions when someone interacts with it.
 Hosting is acquired from a “host”.

-Domains are priced per year, and usually cost around $15 for a TLD (.com .org .net).
-Hosting is priced per month, or prepay for a year and get a discount.
+Domains are priced per year, and usually cost around $15.
+Hosting is priced per month, or you can prepay for a year and get a discount.
 Hosting ranges from $5 to $250 per month for your average website.
-You'll probably want to look into the $10-$50 per month range unless you want to get excellent hosting right off the bat (you WILL want to upgrade at some point.
-I pay $300/month.)
+You’ll probably want to look into the $10-$50 per month.
+You definitely get what you pay for in the hosting industry.
+Don’t make the mistake I made as a beginner by going for one of these $5/month hosting packages.
+Please.

 Choosing A Domain & Hosting For Your Affiliate Website